 - Glowing Eyes of Doom: Their eyes tend to glow brightly, and becomes especially notable in the dark.

-- Godzilla Threshold: The last time they emerged from the Land of Always Winter, they did enough damage to Westeros to warrant the construction of the Wall and the formation of the Night's Watch just to try and keep them contained in the North.
-From the books...
-As of "Oathkeeper", he's not dead.
+- Godzilla Threshold: The last time they emerged from the Land of Always Winter, it took the combined efforts of the Children of the Forest and First Men to drive them back.
+They did enough damage to Westeros to warrant the construction of the Wall and the formation of the Night's Watch just to try and keep them contained in the North.
+From the books... .

 - Grim Up North: And they are very grim.